hanleeeeee/Project/README.md

+# Enhancing Low-light Images Using CycleGAN and Near-Infrared Dual Blending

+## 1. Project Results and Overview
-: The visibility of images is often compromised by low-light conditions, backlighting, and low contrast.
+  The visibility of images is often compromised by low-light conditions, backlighting, and low contrast.
 Techniques such as histogram equalization and near-infrared (NIR)-visible fusion are commonly employed to mitigate these challenges .
 However, histogram equalization frequently results in detail loss and oversaturation, while pairing images in NIR-visible fusion remains complex and error-prone.
 This study presents a novel method to address these limitations effectively.
 The proposed algorithm leverages CycleGAN to generate synthetic NIR images, blended twice with visible images, to achieve tone-compression effects, substantially minimizing detail loss and oversaturation .
 This innovative approach enhances image quality while overcoming the inherent drawbacks of traditional methods .
 The results demonstrate that images generated using our method outperform conventional algorithms in terms of quality.
 This advancement holds significant potential for applications in various domains, particularly self-driving vehicles and CCTV surveillance systems, where reliable image clarity is paramount.
-1 Project Results and Overview
-Key Objectives
-Facial recognition systems are vital in modern applications, including security, surveillance, and biometric authentication.
-However, ensuring consistent performance under various environmental factors, especially lighting variations, is a persistent challenge.
-This project addresses this issue by employing Support Vector Machines (SVM) for robust facial recognition under varying lighting conditions.

-Core Purpose
-Developing an SVM-based model capable of robust facial recognition Mitigating lighting variability in facial recognition using SVM Validating the model’s performance using the Extended Yale B dataset, specifically designed for controlled lighting variability
-Analyzing the model's performance and providing insights into its strengths and limitations in handling lighting variations Accuracy
-The model achieved a test accuracy of 99.94%, highlighting the effectiveness of SVM in handling diverse lighting conditions

-Performance
-The SVM-based approach demonstrated computational efficiency, making it suitable for small to medium-sized datasets, particularly in controlled environments where preprocessing steps significantly enhance performance.
-However, due to the extensive nature of the computations involved, particularly with larger datasets, the overall execution time for the model can be quite substantial.
-This issue is compounded when additional steps for a more detailed analysis are incorporated.

-To address this, the code has been divided into two main sections: the primary part handles the core functionality of the model, and a secondary, more detailed analysis section is included to evaluate the extended performance metrics.
-While the main component processes data efficiently, the additional analysis introduces further computational complexity, resulting in longer processing times.
-This structure allows for more manageable execution of the model while still providing the necessary in-depth insights into the algorithm’s performance, including accuracy, F1-score, precision, recall, and cross-validation results.

-This approach enables a more modular exploration of the results, with the detailed analysis section being run separately when in-depth evaluations are needed, balancing the need for computational efficiency and comprehensive model assessment.

-Insights
-Dataset
-This project uses the Extended Yale Face Database B which contains 16128 images of 28 human subjects under 9 poses and 64 illumination conditions
-Impact of Lighting Variations
-Extreme lighting conditions can distort facial features, affecting recognition performance Role of Preprocessing
-Steps like resizing and grayscale conversion significantly improved accuracy by standardizing input images and will therefore be performed in this project
-Limitations
-Misclassifications occurred in images with heavy shadows or extreme distortions, indicating a need for advanced preprocessing or data augmentation
-Motivation and Significance
-Facial recognition is central to security systems, biometric authentication, and mobile applications.
-However, real-world environments present challenges like lighting variability.
-This project demonstrates how machine learning algorithms, particularly SVM, can address these challenges, contributing to the development of more reliable systems
-2 Source Code
+## 2 Source Code
 Structure of Project
-Facial_Recognition_under_varying_lighting_conditions_using_SVM/
-│
+Enhancing Low-light Images Using CycleGAN and Near-Infrared Dual Blending/ │
 ├── data/                                     # Contains information and instructions related to the Extended Yale B Dataset │   ├── datastructure.txt/                    # Information about the strucure of dataset (content and file order)